stfc/PSyclone/tutorial/practicals/nemo/3_nemo_openmp/README.md

 ## 4. Improving Performance ##

-The next section is optional and so, depending on how much time you have, you may want to move on to the OpenACC part of this tutorial (../4_nemo_openacc).
+The next section is optional and so, depending on how much time you have, you may want to move on to the [OpenACC part of this tutorial](../4_nemo_openacc).
 If you are interested but don't have much time then example solutions are provided in the `parallel_region_omp_trans.py` and `general_parallel_region_omp_trans.py` scripts in the `solutions`